 Covering an area of 31,274 sq. mi (81,000 sq. km), the Namib is a coastal desert, situated along the south-western coast of the African continent.
 Stretching over 1200mi (2000km), the Namib crosses Angola, Namibia and South Africa.
-Characterized by red sand dunes that can reach impressive heights, the Namib is considered to be particularly old, even by geological standards.
+Characterised by red sand dunes that can reach impressive heights, the Namib is considered to be particularly old, even by geological standards.

-Interesting facts about the Namib Desert
+Interesting Facts About the Namib Desert

 The word ‘Namib’ is of Nama origin, and means ‘open space’.
 Geologists believe that the Namib Desert is the world’s oldest desert.
 It is thought that an arid climate began to dominate in the region approximately 55 million years old, before changing to a semi-arid climate 14-18 million years ago.